saba-shamshad/Tic-Tac-Toe/README.md

 I built this project to practice:

--Java basics
+- Java basics

--GUI development with Swing
+- GUI development with Swing

--Event handling
+- Event handling

--Logic building for simple games
+- Logic building for simple games